TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

    Defines the package.
 Same as on packagist.org.

 ``version``
-   Defines the version, either in form of "Major.Minor" or ``master`` or ``draft``.
+   Defines the version, either in form of "Major.Minor" or ``main`` or ``draft``.

 ``locale``